subpop/swift-ansi-markdown/README.md

 This is **bold** and *italic* text.

-Here's some `inline code` and a block block:
+Here's some `inline code` and a block quote:

 > This is a block quote
 > with multiple lines.

+---

 Check out [this link](http://www.swift.org).
 """)